 The highest durability comes from 24-gauge galvanized steel or heavy aluminum.
 Steel offers exceptional durability for commercial purposes.
 Steel guttering is heavy and must be installed properly to avoid pulling away from the building under heavy use.
 Aluminum is available in different gauges and thicknesses.
 It provides a gutter with lighter weight and will not rust.

 Steel and aluminum guttering can have protective coatings added to reduce corrosion, add durability, and provide color.
 This should be done by the manufacturer.
 Painting gutters after installation is not recommended.

 Copper guttering is an option for commercial use.
 It is more frequently used in residential applications due to its appearance.
 The copper develops a patina that adds a unique look to the property.
 However, copper can be used for commercial properties and may provide a distinct look that the building or area requires.
 Vinyl is not normally used for commercial gutters.
 This is a lower cost alternative for residential guttering.

 Codes vary by location, but due to the size of commercial buildings, gutter systems are usually covered under local building regulations.
 These requirements normally involve the size and material of the gutter used.
-Many areas also place restrictions on where the run off is directed in order to reduce flooding to nearby buildings or sewer systems.
+Many areas also place restrictions on where the runoff is directed to reduce flooding to nearby buildings or sewer systems.

-Due to our decades of combined experience, GlennStone Roofing and Gutters will know the code requirements for your building size and any regulations that apply for your location.
-You will also have the benefit of our commercial experience, which makes a difference in the installation and how well your gutters last.
-Click here to request a quote.
+Due to our decades of combined experience, GlennStone Roofing and Gutters will know the code requirements for your building size and any regulations that apply to your location.
+You will also have the benefit of our commercial experience, which makes a difference in the installation and how long your gutters last.
+For more information, request a free quote.